certbot/certbot/attic/README.md

-The attic contains code and documentation about the letsencrypt protocol, an alternative method for client webservers to request certificates from a server CA.  Lets Encrypt does not plan to speak this protocol, though some of the things here may be of future use.
+The attic contains code and documentation about the trustify protocol, an alternative method for client webservers to request certificates from a server CA.  Lets Encrypt does not plan to speak this protocol, though some of the things here may be of future use.